A new scale in the quasi-static limit of Aether Scalar Tensor Theory: Why one may be cautious about leaving out the vector field

+The problematic equation Eq.~\eqref{eq:PhiA0cond} and, therefore, the inconsistency then follow as before, i.e. by algebraically solving for $\vec{\nabla} \chi$ and then taking the curl.

-\citet{Skordis2021} show that $\alpha_A$ can be absorbed into $\varphi$, so that neglecting $\vec{A}$ amounts to neglecting only the curl term $\vec{\nabla} \times \vec{\beta}_A$.
-In the context of MOND, neglecting curl terms is often a good approximation (see, for example, \citet{Bekenstein1984}).
-So one might expect a similar result here.
+In the context of MOND, neglecting curl terms is often a good approximation (see, e.g., \cite{Bekenstein1984}).
+Since what is problematic about setting $\vec{A}$ to zero is really setting its curl part $\vec{\beta}_A$ to zero, one might expect a similar result here.
+That is, in practice, neglecting (the curl part of) $\vec{A}$ may still be a good approximation.

 However, there is also reason to be cautious.
-In AeST, neglecting the vector field $\vec{A}$ implies neglecting the following term in Eq.~\eqref{eq:Aeom},
+In AeST, neglecting the curl part of $\vec{A}$ implies neglecting the following term in Eq.~\eqref{eq:Aeom},

-The prefactor of this term can be arbitrarily large, depending on the choice of the model parameters $Q_0$ and $K_B$.
+The prefactor of this term can be arbitrarily large, depending on the choice of the model parameter $m_\times$.
 Thus, at least when this prefactor is large, one may worry that neglecting $\vec{A}$ is a bad approximation.
-Below, we discuss what happens in this case and, more generally, show how to correctly take the vector field into account.
+Below, we show that this particular case is not actually problematic and, more generally, show how to correctly take the vector field into account.